 John loved flying and had a passion that I have only seen in very few pilots.
 Even if he was a natural-born pilot, he was also a very humble individual, never trying to shine in his brilliance.
 John truly was the ”right stuff”, made for a life in the sky!
 I can’t see a more fitting surname than Skydancer for a person like John.
 However, when we first meet his name was John Green.
 Skydancer came later after he married his wonderful girlfriend Laura.

 John and Laura meet a few months after we began our flight training.
 Laura was a local girl in the town where our flight school was located.
 They meet at a grill party at John’s flight instructor’s home.
 They instantly fell in love and got married right after graduation.
-Laura was a dance instructor at the local performing arts center.
+Laura was a dance instructor at the local performing arts centre.
 She had the same passion for dancing as John had for flying.
 To express their passions for flying, dancing, and to each other, they decided to take the name Skydancer when they got married.
 I couldn’t imagine a better name for the two of them!

 So far so good, right?